bhardwajaavi/querydesk-project/README.md

 This system centralizes all audience messages, auto-tags them, allows admins to route and resolve issues, and provides a clean, modern interface for both users and administrators.

-Live Demo URL: https://querydesk-live.onrender.com/ (Note: Replace this URL with your final Render URL)
+Live Demo URL: https://querydesk-live.onrender.com/

 Key Features